google/bms-toolkit/docs/user-guide.md

 ## Overview

-The Oracle Toolkit for GCP provides an automated (scripted) mechanism to help you install Oracle software and configure an initial Oracle database on Google Cloud Compute Engine (CGE) virtual machines or Google Bare Metal Solution.
+Oracle Toolkit for GCP provides an automated (scripted) mechanism to help you install Oracle software and configure an initial Oracle database on Google Cloud virtual machines or Bare Metal Solution servers.
 You can also use the toolkit to provision initial Oracle Database Recovery Manager (RMAN) backups to Google Cloud Storage or another storage system.